moguz/seminarPaper/report.md

 <img src="random_reconstruction_1.png" width="50%"><img src="random_reconstruction_2.png" width="50%">
 <img src="random_reconstruction_3.png" width="50%"><img src="random_reconstruction_4.png" width="50%">

 On the other hand, one can see that the reconstructed shapes do not strongly differ from each other for the most of the instances, therefore the constructions are less accurate for the birds which are more different from the other birds.
 This suggests that the method's capability of learning instance-specific deformations are limited.
-This is indeed logical, since there is only one image of the same bird in the inference time.
+This is indeed logical, since only one image of the same bird is given the the model in the inference time.

 #### Learned deformation modes
-As mentioned earlier, the method learns a category-level mean shape, as well as a deformation space so that it is able to predict the instance-level deformation in test time.
+As mentioned earlier, the model learns a category-level mean shape, as well as a deformation space so that it is able to predict the instance-level deformation in test time.
 The authors included an analysis of this learned deformation space by showing the common modes of deformation in the whole training dataset.
 This is obtained by applying Principal Component Analysis (PCA) to the latent deformation space.
 Thus, some of the most typical deformations in the training dataset are visualized as follows:

 <img src="deformation_modes.png" width="30%">